Child Custody & Paternity

 Legal Support for Child Custody and Paternity in Massachusetts

-Child custody and visitation is often emotional and difficult issue for parents in divorce as well as in post-divorce situations.
+Child custody and visitation is often an emotional and difficult issue for parents in divorce as well as in post-divorce situations.
 It also arises as an issue for unmarried parents in paternity actions where a father must prove his parentage to seek any type of custody arrangements for his biological child.

-If you are seeking or contesting custody whether through a divorce or after a paternity case or later after custody orders have been issued by the court, we strongly urge you to seek representation from a Westford family law attorney who is experienced in these matters.
+If you are seeking or contesting custody, whether through a divorce or after a paternity case, or later after custody orders have been issued by the court, we strongly urge you to seek representation from a Westford family law attorney who is experienced in these matters.

 Committed to Achieving the Best Outcomes in Paternity and Custody Matters